Most Profitable Franchises in

 3. The parent company focuses on ensuring franchisees are making money

-• Look out for internal press releases announcing franchisee milestones
+• Look out for internal press releases announcing franchisee milestones.

-• Research good news relating to the business
+• Research good news relating to the business.

-• Research bad news pertaining to the business
+• Research bad news pertaining to the business.

 • Explore the parent company’s website intently.
 Find out as much about them as possible.